Austen establishes this as one of the most sarcastic novels in the English language near the start with this description of John Dashwood:

 Thompson's acceptance speech at the Golden Globes, which she also won for Best Adapted Screenplay; rather than give a real speech, she reads to the audience what she imagines Jane Austen might have written in her diary about attending the award ceremony.
 The speech is viewable on the DVD.

-When Elinor fails to coax Margaret out of hiding, Edward comes in and - guessing that Margaret is an avid reader - starts asking for maps to confirm wildly inaccurate "facts", each inaccuracy funnier than the last.
+When Elinor fails to coax Margaret out of hiding, Edward comes in and - guessing that Margaret is an avid reader (she particularly loves atlases) - starts asking for maps to confirm wildly inaccurate "facts," each inaccuracy funnier than the last.
 It works in getting Margaret out of hiding to berate them.

 When Willoughby disappears, Marianne throws a fit that Elinor tries to calm with a cup of tea.
 The scene quickly dissolves into three of the Dashwood women - Marianne (upset over her boyfriend's disappearance), the mother (upset that her daughters can't find happiness), and Margaret (upset that Edward's not coming to court Elinor) - storming off to separate parts of the house to slam doors and cry.
-Elinor calmly sits down on the stairwell and sips the tea.
+Elinor, having no better course of action, sits down on the stairwell and sips the tea.

 Fanny's reaction to finding out who Lucy wants to marry.
 Most satisfying.